Gareth Reynolds: Stand-up comedy

 Reynolds first tried stand-up comedy when he moved to New York City to work on a TV show, and has since performed across the United States, Australia, and Europe.
 In 2019, he released his debut comedy album Riddled with Disease, which went to No. 1 on the Billboard charts the week it was released.
 His comedy special England, Weed, & The Rest premiered on YouTube in 2022.

 Television and film

 Shortly after graduating in 2003 Reynolds acted in the made for tv short film Breaking the Mold: The Kee Malesky Story.
 Reynolds was a writer and producer for Arrested Development, Hoops, and You're the Worst.
 He has acted in Hoops, Maron, A Very Harold & Kumar Christmas, and as Brian the security guard in an episode of New Girl.
 One of his first professional roles was on the hidden camera prank series The Real Wedding Crashers.
 With his writing partner Evan Mann, he starred on the Travel Channel show Mancations, and the pair also developed and produced MTV's Failosophy.

+Reynolds wrote and stars in Give It Up, a darkly comedic mockumentary about delusion, desperation, and the cost of chasing relevance.
+The movie debuted in March 2026 at the Cinequest film festival in San Jose, CA.